davidbankin/challenge_bankin/challenge-backend/README.md

 ## The challenge
 The challenge consists in:
 * Integrating the `List account` endpoint from our Bridge API (https://docs.bridgeapi.io/v2018.06.15/reference#list-accounts).
 The calls are already partially implemented in the `BridgeClient.java` class.
-* Using the payload returned by our API response, the endpoint `/mycontroller/myroute` from this project is supposed to return all the accounts of the user, as well as the sum of the user's checking and savings accounts, rounded to the upper hundred
+* Using the payload returned by our API response, the endpoint `/mycontroller/myroute` from this project is supposed to return:
+  * All the accounts of the user
+  * The sum of the user's accounts which are of the type `CHECKING` or `SAVINGS`, rounded to the upper hundred ⚠️ this business rule is important as it's an easy way to demonstrate unit testing

 Notes:
 * Most of the code is already in place, it's mostly a matter of fixing and renaming things.
 Please read the aforementionned `List account` documentation carefully.